 Wi-Fi is the most popular connectivity protocol inside a home with nearly every home already having it.
 While Wi-Fi offers good data throughput and relatively good range, it consumes a lot of power compared to other protocols.
 It provides long-distance and wide-area coverage.

 It is as popular as Wi-Fi.
-Most consumers are familiar with Bluetooth as it is built-in almost all smartphones in the market.
-Bluetooth makes secure connections to nearby devices.
-Its most common application is wireless connectivity to speakers, headsets.
-It is also used in car stereo systems, keyboards, and gaming consoles, and in smart home security.
+Most consumers are familiar with Bluetooth as it is built in almost all smartphones in the market.
+Bluetooth makes secure connections to nearby devices (maximum of 20ft away).
+Its most common application is wireless connectivity to speakers and headsets.
+It is also used in car stereo systems, keyboards, gaming consoles, and in smart home security.

 Z-Wave is a proprietary wireless communications protocol that lets IoT devices connect over a mesh network using low-energy radio waves.
 It uses the unlicensed radio band near 900 MHz frequency.
 The band varies from region to region, so a Z-wave device that works in the USA will not work in India.